alex-patterson-webdev/container/README.md

     $object = $container->get(\stcClass());

 _The above configuration isn't explicitly required as any service `$name` using a FQCN not registered with the container with be automatically registered to use `ObjectFactory`.
-For clarity, it is recommended that you explicitly define the service_.
+We recommended that you explicitly define the service for clarity_.

+## Unit Tests

+The project unit tests can be executed using PHPUnit

+    php vendor/bin/phpunit